Essential Brand Loyalty Statistics for 2023

 Clients decide whether a company sinks or swims in the sea of modern business.
 The latest brand loyalty statistics show that establishing a solid following of repeat customers is more important than ever.

-Given that global eCommerce sales are set to top $5 trillion in 2022, there has never been a better time for organizations to focus on keeping customers.
+Given that global eCommerce sales are set to top $5 trillion, there has never been a better time for organizations to focus on keeping customers.
 Still unsure?
 The following retention facts should remove any doubt.

 - Reducing your customer churn rate by just 5% can boost profitability by 25% to 95%.